 1. Small, portable travel cot – we use LittleLife Arc2 Travel Cot, which is a fantastic, pop-up baby tent.
 In the day you can fold it back into its backpack and take it to the pool/ beach/ river as it has a sunshade for outdoor, afternoon naps.
 The anti-mosquito mesh all around it also put my mind at ease.
 This was the saviour of our first baby camping trip – she absolutely loved it!

 2. Baby Carrier – using a buggy isn’t suitable for walking along riverbanks, down cobbled paths or through markets – a carrier is much easier and more comfortable.
 We use the BabyBjӧrn We carrier, as you can carry your baby on the front or back depending on what you’re doing, how far you’re walking and how you’re feeling.

-4. Decent barbecue – we love to cook on an open fire cooking but when you’re feeding a baby convenience and practicality win for me.
+4. Decent barbecue – we love to cook on an open fire as much as possible but when you’re feeding a baby too convenience and practicality sometimes has to win.
 We take a Campingaz 1 Series Compact Barbecue, which is really easy to use, portable and very compact.
 It’s powerful so makes breakfast/ lunch or dinner quick and stress free.
 I also use it to boil pans of water to heat up baby food/ milk.

 5. Seat harness – highchairs aren’t always available when you go camping so these are the perfect alternative.
 We use a Gro Bag Chair Harness which folds up into a small pouch and can be stowed in your rucksack/ bike basket ready to be used on chairs at any restaurant, café or picnic area.